 All infectious disease testing is conducted by an approved laboratory certified by the United States Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS) USDA/APHIS as a Level 1 Laboratory in the National Animal Health Laboratory Network (NAHLN) and accredited to ISO/IEC 17025:2017 by the American Association for Laboratory Accreditation (A2LA); or meets equivalent requirements.
 Approved or cleared donor screening test kits are used where available, and found to be negative or non-reactive for specified testing as a condition of Donor-eligibility.

-Processing of eligible donor tissues is performed aseptically in a Class 100 environment, by highly experienced technical staff, using patented technologies in a validated process to produce the highest quality allografts.
+Processing of eligible donor tissues is performed aseptically, by highly experience technical staff, using patented technologies in a validated process to produce the highest quality allografts.
 Tissues are subjected to rigorous pre-process, in-process, and final product quality testing and inspection to assure process control and integrity of the final product.
 Allografts verified by Quality Control to meet established specifications receive approval for final packaging.
 Only those finished products verified to meet all established specifications and quality standards following packaging receive final Quality approval for distribution.